opendaylight/docs/docs/getting-started-guide/security_considerations.rst

 Securing the Karaf container
 ============================

-Apache Karaf is a OSGi-based runtime platform which provides a lightweight container for OpenDaylight and applications.
+Apache Karaf is a OSGi-based run-time platform which provides a lightweight container for OpenDaylight and applications.
 Apache Karaf uses either Apache Felix Framework or Eclipse Equinox OSGi frameworks, and provide additional features on top of the framework.